 Just because they may be having a rough time, on a given day, doesn’t mean it requires immediate treatment.

 But if the allergies are caused by a specific allergen, make a concerted effort to avoid the source of such troubles.
-That’s much preferable to medicating with Flonase, or similar drugs, which really aren’t meant for canines.
-Besides, it only treats symptoms and doesn’t actually cure anything!
+That’s preferable to Flonase, or similar drugs, which really aren’t meant for canines.

 Wait and See Attitude